Is a Bullmastiff right for you?

 Bullmastiff’s require little grooming

 and need only an occasional brushing or wipe down with a cloth to keep them looking good year round.
 They do, however, tend to drool and snore.
 Being a “flat-faced” breed, the Bullmastiff tends to swallow a lot of air causing flatulence.
-Their gas can clear the room in no time!
+Being such a large breed, their gas can clear the room in no time!

 Growing Up Bullmastiff